fischuu/Pipeline-Holoruminant-Meta/README.md

 bash $PIPELINEFOLDER/workflow/scripts/createSampleSheet.sh
 ```

 It should create the `samples.tsv` for the samples located in the `reads/` folder.
-You need to adjust the script maybe accoring to thenames of the reads or the adapter sequences you use.
+You might need to adjust the script maybe accoring to the names of the reads or the adapter sequences you use.

 In case you have several lanes for samples, you can concatenate them prior to creating the samples.tsv script with the script `concatenateFiles.sh`which is in the pipeline folder `workflow/scripts`.
 Currently, you would need to run the script inside the same folder where the fastq files are located.